sapiens/SqlFu/README.markdown

 * _Enums_ are automatically handled from int or string when querying.
 When insert/update they are treated as ints.
  * Use the [InsertAsStringAttribute] to save it as string
 * Multi poco mapping is done automatically if a column name has '_'.
 That can be changed (1.2.0+)
+* If a table or column name is already escaped by the user, it won't be escaped by SqlFu
+ * Every identifier containing a '.' will be split and each part will be escaped e.g dbo.table -> [dbo].[table]

 ````
 //let's use '.' instead of '_'